rmetzler/NoSQL-for-Dependable-Systems/README.md

 # Ring topology

 Cassandra and Riak are both heavily inspired by Amazon's Dynamo and both organize nodes in a ring topology.
 Also Cloudant's BigCouch __CITE: BIGCOUCH__ of CouchDB is closely modeled after Dynamo and features a ring to replicate CouchDB instances.
 N consecutive nodes on the ring form one replica set and replica sets overlap.
-By distributing the nodes in the physical space a better fault should be obtained.
+By distributing the nodes in the physical space a better fault tolerance should be obtained.

 # Products